Category Archives: pr2_en

 • List all the cities present in the file

-• List of the cities must be generated based on the data file (must not be hardcoded into the program)
+• List of the cities must be generated based on the data file (cannot be hardcoded into the program)

 Requirements